-- Risk of ruin, considered via RSTs that test the risk of ruin - Risk of multiple events on the business model and strategy considered via stress and scenario tests - Emerging risks that are considered potential risks to the business model and strategy.
+- risk of ruin, considered via RSTs; - risk of multiple events on the business model and strategy considered via stress and scenario tests; - emerging risks that are considered potential risks to the business model and strategy.

 The work completed in this area is key to ensuring the full range and impact of risks, both current and potential, is understood and represented in the capital model and risk register.